-Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages · Cloudflare Pages docs
+Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages

 Starting the Sanity studio

-$ cd my-sanity-project$ sanity start
+$ sanity start

 The Sanity studio is where you can create new records for your dataset.
 By default, running the studio locally makes it available at

-localhost:3333 -- go there now and create your author record, as well as a blog post or two!
+localhost:3333– go there now and create your author record.
+You can also create blog posts here.

 Deploying your dataset

-When you're ready to deploy your studio, you can run
+When you are ready to deploy your studio, run

 sanity deploy to choose a unique URL for your studio.
 This means that you (or anyone else you invite to manage your blog) can access the studio at a